These guidelines are intended for Wisconsin libraries, archives, museums, historical societies and other Recollection Wisconsin contributing partners.

-- Now that your high resolution Master TIFF file is saved, you may choose to make adjustments to your secondary file using Photoshop or other software.
+- Now that your high resolution master TIFF file is saved, you may choose to make adjustments to a secondary file using Photoshop or other software.

 - Select the histogram/Levels function to adjust the highlights and shadows of your scan by moving the left and right sliders in to the edge of the graph.
 Do not use Auto Levels or other auto corrections.